-- Exhibit professional and appropriate behavior when interacting with patients, all members of the healthcare team, and the general public. - Maintain professionalism and confidentiality when dealing with patient issues, adhering to HIPAA guidelines. - Demonstrate flexibility and efficiency while working in a rapidly changing environment.
+- Exhibit professional and appropriate behavior when interacting with students, faculty, administrators, patients, all members of the healthcare team, and the general public. - Maintain professionalism and confidentiality when dealing with student and patient issues, adhering to HIPAA guidelines (and FERPA guidelines, for NAEP students). - Demonstrate flexibility and efficiency while working in a rapidly changing environment.
 Gracefully accept changes in assignments and scheduling. - Display good judgment and ethical behavior that is in coordination with common Christian standards including honesty, integrity, sensitivity to culture and the person, and adherence to the professional nursing code of ethics.